An asymmetric random Rado theorem for single equations: the $0$-statement: Introduction

 \subsection{A random version of Rado's theorem}

 Before we state these results rigorously we will introduce some notation and definitions.
 Suppose that $A_1,\dots, A_r$ are integer matrices, and let $S$ be a set of integers.
 If a vector $x=(x_1,\dots,x_k) \in S^k$ satisfies $A_ix=0$ and the $x_i$ are distinct we call $x$ a \emph{$k$-distinct solution} to $A_ix=0$ in $S$.
 We say that $S$ is \emph{$(A_1,\dots, A_r)$-Rado} if given any $r$-colouring of $S$, there is some $i \in [r]$ such that there is a $k$-distinct solution $x=(x_1,\dots,x_k)$ to $A_ix=0$ in $S$ so that $x_1,\dots ,x_k$ are each coloured with the $i$th colour.
 If $A:=A_1=\dots =A_r$ we write \emph{$(A,r)$-Rado} for $(A_1,\dots, A_r)$-Rado.
 Similarly, given linear equations $B_1,\dots, B_r$, we define a \emph{$k$-distinct solution of $B_i$} and \emph{$(B_1,\dots, B_r)$-Rado} analogously.
 Note that in the study of random versions of Rado's theorem authors have (implicitly) considered the $(A_1,\dots, A_r)$-Rado property, rather than seeking a monochromatic solution that is not necessarily $k$-distinct (as in the original theorem of Rado).
-This is natural, as if one considers e.g. the equation $x+y=2z$ one sees that any (monochromatic) set has a solution to this equation (since $w+w=2w$ for any $w \in \mathbb N$).
+Perhaps a partial explanation for this can be seen if one considers e.g. the equation $x+y=2z$; in this case any (monochromatic) set has a solution to this equation (since $w+w=2w$ for any $w \in \mathbb N$).
+A more general discussion which further highlights why the literature has focused on monochromatic $k$-distinct solutions in the random setting is given in Section~\ref{conc}.

 A matrix $A$ is \emph{partition regular} if for any finite colouring of $\mathbb{N}$, there is always a monochromatic solution to $Ax=0$.
 As mentioned above, Rado's theorem characterises all those integer matrices $A$ that are partition regular.
 A matrix $A$ is \emph{irredundant} if there exists a $k$-distinct solution to $Ax=0$ in $\mathbb{N}$.
 Otherwise $A$ is \emph{redundant}.
 The study of random versions of Rado's theorem has focused on irredundant partition regular matrices.
 This is natural since for every redundant $\ell \times k$ matrix $A$ for which $Ax=0$ has solutions in $\mathbb{N}$, there exists an irredundant $\ell '\times k'$ matrix $A'$ for some $\ell '< \ell$ and $k' < k$ with the same family of solutions (viewed as sets).
 See~\cite[Section 1]{random4} for a full explanation.
 Similarly, we define linear equations to be \emph{irredundant/redundant} analogously.